xuankimtran/docs-1/pages/katalon-studio/docs/health-care-prj.md

 ---
-title: "WebUI testing (Healthcare sample)"
+title: "Sample WebUI tests project (Healthcare sample)"
 sidebar: katalon_studio_docs_sidebar
 permalink: katalon-studio/docs/health-care-prj.html
 ---

 This sample demonstrates fundamental WebUI testing in Katalon Studio.
-The application under test (AUT) is the CURA Healthcare Service website: `https://katalon-demo-cura.herokuapp.com/`.
+The Application Under Test (AUT) is the CURA Healthcare Service website: `https://katalon-demo-cura.herokuapp.com/`.
 You can learn more about WebUI testing in this document: [Introduction to WebUI testing](https://docs.katalon.com/katalon-studio/docs/introduction-to-web-testing.html#before-you-begin).
 ## Open the Healthcare sample project

 To open the Healthcare sample project, in Katalon Studio, go to **File > New Sample Project > Sample Web UI Tests Project (Healthcare)**.